 - It has a powerful headline.
 Grab people’s attention right away.
 A powerful headline can capture someone’s interest and get them to look further into what you’re offering.

 - It is written in the language of the customer.
 Your customer should be able to read and understand your value proposition immediately, without too much thought.
 This means it should be written in their language.
-It should describe your value and benefits the way your customer would describe them, not the way you would (so no technical or industry jargon).
+It should describe your value and benefits of your product the way your customer would describe them, not the way you would (so no technical or industry jargon).

 - It is short.
 This one’s straightforward.
 Don’t write an essay that explains the benefits of what you’re selling.
-Create clarity by summarizing it into a sentence or two, or even a tagline, so people can take it all in with just one bite.
+Create clarity by summarizing it into a sentence or two, or even slogans or a tagline, so people can take it all in with just one bite.

 - It explains the difference you make (for them).
 Don’t just explain your benefits and features in your value proposition.
 Instead, give a clear insight into how it helps them make a remarkable difference.
 This can be the tipping point that persuades a customer to buy.

 - Hit the right nerve – i.e. address the emotions of your ideal customer.
 That is, their hopes, aspirations, frustrations or anxieties.

 Let’s face it: just because you’ve written a value proposition doesn’t mean that your value prop will work.
 There are many ways companies craft value propositions that fail, and some of the following elements can cause a value proposition to backfire.